5 business benefits of using opportunities in Salesforce

 1. Predict revenue from a potential sale

-The Opportunity Amount field aggregates the value of products associated with an Opportunity.
+The opportunity amount field aggregates the value of products associated with an opportunity.
 This helps prioritize deals with higher revenue potential.

 2. Forecast revenue for the organization

-Salesforce’s Collaborative Forecasting tab aggregates Opportunity data to project future revenue.
-Forecasts can be segmented by forecast categories, product groups, or time periods.
 This gives leaders a forward-looking view and helps teams focus on the strategies most likely to drive results.

 3. Track deal changes to take action